bigmlcom/bigml-csharp/doc/update_source_and_dataset.md

     ///  * Mark one field as preferred
     ///  * Exclude one field
     ///
-    /// See complete Scripts and executions documentation at
+    /// See complete Dataset documentation at
     /// https://bigml.com/api/datasets
     /// </summary>
     class UpdateDataset